Frequently Asked Questions: A101 Graduate Entry Medicine Course

 - Attend an interview.

-- Paid or voluntary work experience in a health-care related setting and you will be invited to talk about this at interview stage.
+- Paid or voluntary work experience in a health-care related setting

 (NB: A level grades not required)